anran1505027695-ctrl/EWOAE/README.md

 # EWOAE Algorithm

-This repository provides the implementation of the EWOAE algorithm for recovering cloud, cloud shadow, snow, and terrain shadow contaminated water pixels from water classification map
+This repository provides the core algorithm implementation of the Enhanced Water Occurrence–Elevation (EWOAE) method proposed in the paper.

+The code is intended to illustrate the main algorithmic workflow and decision logic, rather than to serve as a fully automated software package.

+## Contents
+- `EWOAE_algorithm.js`: Core algorithm file implementing the EWOAE method

+## Notes
+- The code demonstrates the key computational steps of the algorithm.
+- Users may need to adapt the code to their own datasets and platforms.
+- The implementation is provided for transparency and reproducibility of the proposed method.

+## License
+MIT License